-Stakeholder Comments We have a system that [forces] poverty on people with disabilities just to get the service they needthat's not freedom and that's not independence and that's not integration.
-Galen Smith I've lived in institutions, in group homes, crisis shelters, homeless shelters where I was told I was a drain on society, and I worked at shelters where I was told I was unfit for higher education and training and employment opportunities at anything more than subminimum wages.
-But I have navigated the system and I've achieved greater independence by advocating for my own person centered planning.
-Bridget Riversmith Time and again we have seen services developed from the perspective of serving people with developmental disabilities and physical disabilities fail to adequately meet the needs of people with mental illness.
+s We have a system that [forces] poverty on people with disabilities just to get the service they needthat's not freedom and that's not independence and that's not integration.
+Color Corith ent Galen Smith me I've lived in institutions, in group homes, crisis shelters, homeless Stakeholder Comments shelters where I was told I was a drain on society, and I worked at shelters where I was told I was unfit for higher education and training and employment opportunities at anything more than subminimum wages.
+But I have navigated the system and I've achieved greater ehu independence by advocating for my own person centered planning.
+Bridget Riversmith ak Time and again we have seen services developed from the perspective St of serving people with developmental disabilities and physical disabilities fail to adequately meet the needs of people with mental illness.
 Matt Burdick